Terms & Conditions of supply

 10.3 You own the Products once we have received payment in full, including all applicable delivery charges.

-10.4 You must notify us of any delivery discrepancies or shortages (including palletised goods) by email to firstname.lastname@example.org within 7 days of delivery
+10.4 You must notify us of any delivery discrepancies or damages (including palletised goods) by email to firstname.lastname@example.org within 7 days of delivery

 11. International delivery